-The Fight against Terrorism has also resulted in the destruction of physical infrastructure (military and civil), the dislocation of thousands of people and the associated rise in expenditure to support them.
-While the Government's increased anti-terrorism activities have been successful, it has also resulted in significant human and financial losses.
+The Fight against Extremism has also resulted in the destruction of physical infrastructure (military and civil), the dislocation of thousands of people and the associated rise in expenditure to support them.
+While the Government's increased anti-extremism activities have been successful in reducing incidents of terrorism, it has also resulted in significant human and financial losses.

 The Government entered into negotiations with a team nominated by Tehreek-e-Taliban (also known as the Pakistani Taliban, or TTP) in February 2014 to establish a framework for peace talks.
 Both delegations agreed that each side would not act in any way which may damage the process as the dialogue continues.
 After the failure of negotiations with nominees of the Tehreek-e-Taliban Pakistan, the Government launched an operation to clear the hide-outs of terrorists in North Waziristan and elsewhere in June 2014.
+The operation has been a success and is currently in its final phase and the rate of terrorist activity has declined.